 Northern Ireland Department for the Economy Financial Contribution:

 The U.S. colleges very generously waive the college tuition.
-Through the British Council, DEL provides the following funding:
+Through the British Council, DfE provides the following funding:

 - Room and board (term time only, double dorm, full meal plan)